 We learn some of our greatest life lessons from our mothers.
 The lessons learned from our mothers can be applied to all areas of our lives.
 We look at the lessons we learned from our mothers and how these gems can help us to create extraordinary brand experiences.

 “My mother taught me that I only have one reputation and that it’s important to protect and manage my reputation.
-I have always looked up to her and I trusted her guidance, so much so, I always went back for advice on the matter.” – Cara-Ann Potgieter, Marketing Manager.
+I have always looked up to her and I trusted her guidance.
+So much so, I always went back for advice on the matter.” – Cara-Ann Potgieter, Marketing Manager.

 Your brand represents who you are and your business’s reputation relies on it.
 You need to consider – What is your brand saying about you?
 Are you projecting the brand you want to?
 It’s worth analysing your content and marketing to make sure what other people say about you is aligned with your brand values and on brand message.
 Every interaction helps tell your brand story.
 Make your interactions count, and leave them wanting to come back for more.